 You know, everything has changed.

-The people who are gonna have the biggest problem are college graduates who aren't rocket scientists, if you will, not at the top of their class.
+The people who are going to have the biggest problem are college graduates who aren't rocket scientists, if you will.

 Compare a plumber to going to Harvard College.

-I mean, the level of he's such a snob.
+I mean, the level of, he's such a snob.

-I what kind of life did this guy live?
+What kind of life did this guy live?

 I just wish my mother had lived long enough to see a crowd like this.

-And she'd say, Well, I played Scrabble today.
+And she'd say, well, I played Scrabble today.

-And I said, Who'd you play?
+And I said, who'd you play with?

-And did you win?
+Did you win?

 Yes, of course.

-And I said, Mother, the housekeeper works for throwing the housekeeper is throwing the game to you.
+The housekeeper is throwing the game to you.

-Orage, and then she finished by saying, and if you learn to play Scrabble, you'd learn how to spell.
+And then she finished by saying, and if you learn to play Scrabble, you'd learn how to spell.

 Farmer Mike.